NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 Say rather I would like to try this model of shoes in size 40.

-In a meeting with colleagues, in class or if you are, for example, visiting a museum with a guide in French, say, I would like to ask a question and above all, do not say I want to ask a question.
+In a meeting with colleagues, in class or if you're visiting a museum with a French-speaking guide, for example, say, je voudrais poser une question (I'd like to ask a question) and above all, don't say je veux poser une question (I want to ask a question).

-If, for example, you are in the street and the person in front of you is a little slow, you want to ask him to move aside, say, excuse me, I would like to pass, and not excuse me, I want to pass.
+If, for example, you're on the street and the person in front of you is a little slow, and you want to ask them to move over, say, excuse me, I'd like to pass, not excuse me, I want to pass.

 If you walk into a restaurant.
 Say, we'd like a table for six for dinner.

-Rather than saying we want a table for six for dinner, it's more polite to say we would.
+Rather than saying we want a table for six for dinner, it's more polite to say we'd like to.

-Moreover, in oral language in general, when we speak about several people, about us, we say rather "we" than "us", we can say we would like a table for six for dinner, it is also correct and in spoken language, we generally use more the form "we" with the conjugation in the third person singular than the form, we which is really very formal in oral language to speak about a group of people.
+We can say we'd like a table for six for dinner, that's okay too, and in spoken language, we generally use the "on" form with the third-person singular conjugation more than the "nous" form, which is really very formal when talking about a group of people.

 That's it for today.

-I hope you enjoyed this video and that you remembered that you should never say to a French person je veux, but that you should say je voudrais.
+I hope you've enjoyed this video and remembered that you should never say to a French person je veux, but rather je voudrais.

 If you liked this video.
 Please remember to give it a thumbs up.